jimango/alveychain-validator-extended-guide/README.md

 <br>
 <br>

-## Additional steps by Jimango to set up very basic security for your VPS
+## Additional custom steps to set up very basic security for your VPS

 These following steps are my addition to the origianl tutorial.